 - Drain potatoes and onion

-- In a bowl, beat egg, stirring in flour, salt, and pepper until smooth
+- In a bowl, beat egg, stir in flour, salt, and pepper until smooth

 - Add drained potatoes and onion, stirring until well combined